seedifferently/boto_rsync/README.rst

 * Due to the nature of how directories work in S3/GS, some non-standard folder structures might not transfer correctly.
 Empty directories may also be overlooked in some cases.
 When in doubt, use "-n" first.
+* Simple "globbing" (e.g. ``/path/*.zip``) is supported but may behave strangely on some systems.
+See the "--glob" option's help text for more info.
 * At this time, the script does not take advantage of boto's "multipart" transfer methods. (pull requests welcome!)
 * The release version of boto as of this writing (2.1.1) seems to be buggy when